kdenhartog/indy-dev/README.md

 cd python
 python3 getting_started.py
 ```
-If the getting started guide completes through the end of cleanup everything is working correctly.
+If the Getting Started Guide script completes through the end of cleanup, everything is working correctly.

 The initial console output will look something like the following: